Jennifer C. Harmon

 Mount Sanitas hiking trail in Boulder, Colorado

-Where to eat & drink after hiking the Flatirons:
+Places to eat after hiking the Flatirons:

 - For a casual bite of burgers or pizza with beer, there’s no beating The Sink, which is part of the collection of bars, coffee shops and burrito joints across campus called “the Hill.”